 2- Food intolerance/allergy.

 Food intolerance is a very common condition, affecting up to 20% of people.
 It can lead to severe diarrhea in certain cases.
 The severe diarrhea is usually yellowish and may be watery.
-Also, food allergy can cause the same.
-See difference below.
+Also, food allergies can cause the same.
+See the difference below.